It's time to rescue those lost mp3s

 You can now locate your music files from your iPod through Finder by clicking the iPod’s name or by double-clicking the iPod icon mounted on your desktop.

-- Open iPod Control folder and then open the music folder that contains your music and other media files on the iPod.
+- Open the iPod Control folder and then open the music folder that contains your music and other media files on the iPod.
 Like Windows, the names of the files may not be recognizable, but their internal ID3 tags are intact, so any program including iTunes that can read such tags can reinstate the song titles for you.

-- Copy the music to your Mac using Finder, and drag-and-drop them to your preferred location or a new folder on the desktop.
+- Copy the music to your Mac using Finder, and drag and drop them to your preferred location or a new folder on the desktop.